tbishop2git/CodingSample/R/Bishop_CodingSample.md

 GDPC1: National Real GDP, quarterly, billions of chained US dollars

 I will include lagged and difference terms of ORNA as predictors.
-I will also consider the following FRED series as potential explanatory variables:
+I will also consider the following FRED series as potential explanatory
+variables:

 ORPHCI: Coincident Economic Activity, index 2007=100.
 The Coincident Economic Activity Index includes four indicators: nonfarm payroll employment, the unemployment rate, average hours worked in manufacturing and wages and salaries.
-The trend for each state's index is set to match the trend for gross state product.
+The trend for each state’s index is set to match the trend for gross state product.

 LBSSA41: Labor Force Participation rate, %

 ORLF: Civilian Labor Force, persons

 ORMFG: all employees manufacturing, 1000s of persons

 ORCONS: all employees construction, 1000s of persons

 ORGOVT: all employees gov, 1000s of persons

 SMS41000005000000001: all employees information, 1000s of persons

 ORFIRE: all employees financial activities, 1000s of persons